lynxluna/devbox/README.md

   - 1 [kubernetes](http://kubernetes.io) node, vCPU: 1, RAM: 1024 Mb

 Total RAM consumption is 6 Gb, so 8 Gb of minimum RAM is advised.
-During run, the cluster will only consume only tiny amount of CPU.
+During run, the cluster will only consume only small amount of CPU.
+Kubernetes will take most portion of them.
+However, during development you can turn it off.

 ![CPU Consumption](/pictures/cpu.png).

+However, minikube will takes another 40-60% of CPU.

 ## Copyright